Scorcher (rapper): 2011–2014: Blue Colla and acting career

 In 2011, Scorcher began an acting career and played the major role of Kamale, in the 2011 Channel 4 drama, Top Boy.
 "Making the transition from music to acting hasn't really been that hard for me, as you get used to performing its just performance in a different setting."
 He described his character as sinister, and an all-out bad man and is working with other rappers such as Ashley Walters, Kano and other first time actors.
 He has also played a part in the movie Offender which was released on 24 December 2012.
 After being released from Geffen Records in 2011, Scorcher was signed to independent label Blue Colla Music in 2012 and his first single of the year "It's All Love" premiered on MistaJam's 1XTRA show on 3 March 2012.

 2015–present: The Intent and return to music

+Scorcher was born in England to a Jamaican father and mother from Saint Vincent and the Grenadines.
 In 2016, Scorcher signed to RU Listening Limited.
 He, Scorcher starred in the 2016 film The Intent in which he plays small-time criminal called Hoodz, who finds success in robbing stores and small businesses, and finally catches the jackpot by attacking a big drug dealer for his stash of money and drugs.
 He played the role of Diesel in the film Road (2017).

 He returned to music in 2019 and released the singles "Gargoyle", "Could Be Worse", "9", "Sandpit" and was featured on the track "Hunnids" by Tizzy x Brandz.
 In October 2019 Scorcher attended the Christian Louboutin Palace Nights Collection Launch.